dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 So for us, we might make a new instance of the server for every client, so the transports don't actually matter, since we can make the server alter based on what the client asks ?

 make a dxt file that can be installed on claude desktop, which connects to the base mcp server, then can use that to modify what tools will be used ?
 Can somehow drive claude to connect to new mcp servers based on that core server.

+would we be making a transport that tunnels thru the base mcp server ? so the transport needs some special functions opened up on the mcp server so it can send its protocol messages thru ?